 - Less useful outside of WordPress

-I recommend printing out longer articles and reading them aloud as another line of defence.
+I recommend printing out longer articles and reading them aloud as another line of defense.
 You should also always hire a proofreader if you’re an author.

 - Slower than using a dedicated grammar checker

-This is a useful and affordable grammar checker if english isn’t your first language.
+SpellCheckPlus is a useful and affordable grammar checker if English isn’t your first language.

-Like Ginger, SpellCheckPlus will help you learn more about writing in a second language and also the intricacies of english grammar.
+Like Ginger, SpellCheckPlus will help you learn more about writing in a second language and the intricacies of English grammar.

-SpellCheckPlus scans your extracts for complicated language, redundant words and so on.
+- It scans your extracts for complicated language, redundant words, and so on.

 I liked how SpellCheckPlus summaries errors and also provides context.